da-cali/sentimentClassifier/README.md

 # sentimentClassifier

-A vanilla Naive Bayes classifier that tells you whether or not you are saying something nice.
+A vanilla Naive Bayes classifier trained with tweets that tells you whether or not you are saying something nice.

 Like this: